reactjs/de.react.dev/content/docs/reference-glossary.md

 These acronyms all refer to the most recent versions of the ECMAScript Language Specification standard, which the JavaScript language is an implementation of.
 The ES6 version (also known as ES2015) includes many additions to the previous versions such as: arrow functions, classes, template literals, `let` and `const` statements.
 You can learn more about specific versions [here](https://en.wikipedia.org/wiki/ECMAScript#Versions).

-## Compilers {#compilers}
+## Kompiler {#compilers}

-A JavaScript compiler takes JavaScript code, transforms it and returns JavaScript code in a different format.
-The most common use case is to take ES6 syntax and transform it into syntax that older browsers are capable of interpreting.
-[Babel](https://babeljs.io/) is the compiler most commonly used with React.
+Ein JavaScript-Kompiler nimmt JavaScript Code, wandelt ihn um und gibt JavaScript Code in einem anderen Format zurück.
+Der häufigste Anwendungsfall ist die Umwandlung von ES6-Syntax in eine Syntax, die ältere Browser interpretieren können.
+[Babel](https://babeljs.io/) ist der Kompiler, der am häufigsten mit React verwendet wird.

-## Bundlers {#bundlers}
+## Bundler {#bundlers}

 Bundlers take JavaScript and CSS code written as separate modules (often hundreds of them), and combine them together into a few files better optimized for the browsers.
 Some bundlers commonly used in React applications include [Webpack](https://webpack.js.org/) and [Browserify](http://browserify.org/).

-## Package Managers {#package-managers}
+## Paket-Manager {#package-managers}

 Package managers are tools that allow you to manage dependencies in your project. [npm](https://www.npmjs.com/) and [Yarn](https://yarnpkg.com/) are two package managers commonly used in React applications.
 Both of them are clients for the same npm package registry.

 ## CDN {#cdn}

 CDN stands for Content Delivery Network.
 CDNs deliver cached, static content from a network of servers across the globe.

 ## JSX {#jsx}